INFLUENCER MARKETING

 • Collect UGC: To make UGC collecting easy, ask your audience to use a hashtag or to send you that UGC directly.
 Gather that UGC and comb through it to ensure it follows your initial guidelines.
 And yes, studies show that 53% of shoppers want guidelines to create UGC.

 • Post UGC: After collecting and curating your UGC, post that UGC throughout your social media channels, on your website, and even in marketing e-mails.
 Ensure you’ve asked for permission from your audience first, though.
 Also, when engaging in email marketing, keep your domain security in hand.
-Include DMARC, DKIM and SPF, and threat intelligence (e.g. Cyware) in the process.
+Include DMARC solutions, DKIM and SPF, and threat intelligence (e.g. Cyware) in the process.
 Learn the steps of tracking the reports and what to do when there is a "no-DMARC report found" message.

 One of our clients, Bluehouse Salmon, bases its entire content calendar on UGC: